 For more information contact firstname.lastname@example.org

-The Women's Coffee Group meets weekly on Wednesdays at 9 a.m. in room 106 to discuss books chosen to help us grow in our faith as we share our life experiences.
+The Women's Coffee Group meets weekly on Wednesdays at 9 a.m. in the church "parlor" to discuss books chosen to help us grow in our faith as we share our life experiences.
 The group also supports our congregation and community through service projects.

 Providing loving and compassionate care for the sick was as much a part of the mission of the early church as proclaiming the gospel.
 In the light of that tradition, First United Methodist Church in